bryanmartineze/grafana-demo/README.md

           exporters: [otlphttp/grafana]
     EOF

-3.-Create an ELB to expose the app to internet

-    kubectl patch svc frontend-proxy \
-      -n ensemble-demo \
-      -p '{"spec": {"type": "LoadBalancer"}}'

-4.-Create the otel repo
+5.-Create the otel repo helm chart

     helm repo add open-telemetry https://open-telemetry.github.io/opentelemetry-helm-charts
     helm repo update

-5.-Install the otel collector
+6.-Install the otel demo with the parameter of otel-grafana-values.yaml included in this repo, also modify the values with the correct parameters of <Grafana User> and <Grafana Token>

     helm upgrade --install otel-demo open-telemetry/opentelemetry-demo \
       -n ensemble-demo \
       -f otel-grafana-values.yaml

+7.-Create an ELB to expose the app to internet

+    kubectl patch svc frontend-proxy \
+      -n ensemble-demo \
+      -p '{"spec": {"type": "LoadBalancer"}}'

+8. Check the ELB name inside AWS EC2 and enter the application using awselbdns:8080